Prizes and Awards

 • The Charles Hall Grandgent Award for best graduate student essay was presented to Charles Firestone East (Columbia University) “Se la prima materia delli elementi era da Dio intesa: Metaphysical and Natural Views of Prime Matter in Aristotle and Dante”

-• The Robert M. Durling Prize for excellence in teaching Dante at the secondary level was not awarded
+• The Robert M. Durling Prize for excellence in teaching Dante at the secondary level was awarded to Catelyn Boze (Q.I.
+Roberts Jr-Sr High School, Florahome, FL)

 Since 1887 The Dante Society of America has presented annual prizes for the best student essays on a subject related to the life or works of Dante Alighieri.
 The Dante Prize of five hundred dollars ($500) is offered for the best essay submitted by an undergraduate enrolled in any college or university in the US, US territories, or Canada, or by anyone not enrolled as a graduate student who has received an undergraduate degree from a college or university in the US, US territories, or Canada within the past year.
 The Charles Hall Grandgent Award of seven hundred and fifty dollars ($750) is offered for the best essay submitted by a student enrolled in any graduate program in the US, US territories, or Canada.